 Like that of its MiG-25 predecessor, the introduction of the MiG-31 was surrounded by early speculation and misinformation concerning its design and abilities.
 The West learned of the new interceptor from Lieutenant Viktor Belenko, a pilot who defected to Japan in 1976 with his MiG-25P.
 Belenko described an upcoming "Super Foxbat" with two seats and an ability to intercept cruise missiles.
 According to his testimony, the new interceptor was to have air intakes similar to the Mikoyan-Gurevich MiG-23, which the MiG-31 does not have, at least in production variants.

 Pictured here is a 1:72 scale replica of a Kazakh Air Defense Forces Mikoyan Gurevich MiG-31B "Foxhound" interceptor that was deployed to the 610th Air Base, Sary-Arka Airport, Kazakhstan, during 2012.
-Now in stock!
+Sold Out!

 Dimensions: